How to Extend C Drive in Windows Server 2012 R2

 Step 4: Click OK and back to the main window, another pending operation is listed.
 Click Apply on top left to execute, done!

-This server partition manager support all types of local and removable hard disk drive, VMware/Hyper-V virtual machines, all types of hardware RAID arrays, USB flash drive and memory cards.
-If you are running hardware RAID, do not do any operation in the RAID controller, just follow the same steps.
+This partition software supports all types of SSD/HDD, VMware/Hyper-V virtual machines, all types of hardware RAID arrays, USB flash drive and memory cards.
+If you use hardware RAID, do not break array or do any operation to RAID controller, just follow the same steps.

 How to extend C drive in Server 2012 R2 (Video)